hylandtechoutreach/bgcneo/IntroSessions/README.md

 Before the more in-depth curriculum begins, there will be some introductory sessions.

 ## Session 1 - Intro to Hyland (6/28)
-This session will introduce the students to Hyland.
-It should help motivate them to want to learn more.
-It can also cover digital citizenship, maybe [typing](https://www.nitrotype.com/race), things like that.
-Maybe basic computer skills too.
-Also - an [intake questionnaire](https://docs.google.com/forms/d/1fUBJxTOeAclXJgtoPCcqP6OctHSEXX8rzb7iI8lcjqw/edit) for students so we can get to know them a little better.
-Icebreakers and having students introduce themselves.
-Creating Replit accounts.
+This session will introduce the students to Hyland and this partnership program.
+More information [here](SessionOne.md).

 ## Session 2 - Twine Workshop (6/30)
 Go through the [Twine](https://github.com/hytechcamps/twine) Hy-Tech Camp.
 This is a one-off workshop, but it does cover some concepts that will be relevant for web development.